Yuvaraju (2000 film): Soundtrack

-The soundtrack of this film was composed by Ramana Gogula, which was a huge hit.
+The soundtrack of this film was composed by Ramana Gogula, which was a hit.
 This album consisted of eleven tracks, including two instrumentals.
-The soundtrack featured eminent singers like S. P. Balasubrahmanyam, K. S. Chithra, Hariharan, Shankar Mahadevan, Udit Narayan, Sunitha Upadrashta, Anuradha Sriram, Nanditha and Ramana Gogula himself.
-Especially the songs "Guntalakidi", "Haira Debba", "Manesemo" and "Tholivalape" were huge hits.
+Especially the songs "Guntalakidi", "Haira Debba", "Manesemo" and "Tholivalape" were hits.
 The lyrics were written by Veturi Sundara Rama Murthy.

 Reviews

 Idlebrain.com rated the film 3/5. fullhyd rated it 7/10.
 Telugucinema.com stated, "Movie has nothing new.
 An average movie".